top of page

 Unfortunately, a Baker’s cyst can carry on for an extended period, especially when it is secondary to an underlying knee problem (like osteoarthritis or ligament damage).
 If a Baker’s cyst ruptures, it will lead to calf pain, swelling and bruising, but the cyst may reduce in size afterwards.

-Treatment is only sometimes required, especially if the cyst is small in size and not causing you problems.
+Treatment of Baker’s cyst in the knee is only sometimes required, especially if the cyst is small in size and not causing you problems.
 Small baker’s cysts are often seen incidentally on knee ultrasound and MRI scans without causing pain or symptoms to the patient.
 However, treatment is recommended if they are painful or significantly reduce a person’s function or interfere with daily activities.

 Ultrasound-guided Baker’s cyst aspiration and steroid injection